One of the coolest-ever Nightmare on Elm Street toys technically had nothing to do with it:

-(Granted, it’s odd that someone would vandalize a school with pro-school messages.
+(Admittedly, it’s way odd that someone would vandalize a school with pro-school messages.
 And would you really climb up to a second story window if “yeah” was your best tag?)

-The “inside” of the playset is nothing to get excited about.
-I guess the looters took their chances, because this condemned school has been completely cleaned out.
-Freddy is already thinking of ways to finance some new furnishings.
+The “inside” of the playset kinda sucks.
+I guess the looters took their chances, because this place has been completely cleaned out.
+Freddy is already thinking of ways to finance new furnishings.
 All he’ll need is a Bedazzler and a list of upcoming church fairs.

-Uh oh, it’s Smasher Sam and his vermillion red forklift!
-Both Sam and his vehicle came packaged with the playset, and remembering that everything fell under the umbrella of “Wrecking Crew,” things aren’t looking too good for poor Freddy.
+Uh oh, it’s Smasher Sam and his red forklift!
+Both Sam and his vehicle came packaged with the playset, and remembering that the whole point of these toys is to break them, things aren’t looking good for poor Freddy.

-Since the playset was made to fall apart, it only took Smasher Sam three seconds to completely destroy Freddy’s hideout.
+Since the playset was made to fall apart, it only took Smasher Sam three seconds to destroy Freddy’s hideout.
 What a jerk.
-Freddy’s done some stuff, sure, but everyone deserves a second chance.
+Freddy’s done some stuff, sure, but people deserve second chances.
 He’ll never find honest work if people keep literally running over his mailing addresses.

 If you’re a NOES completist, you need this playset.
-Or hell, if you’re just someone who wants a fun display for your ReAction figures, you’re on the list, too.
+Hell, if you’re just someone who wants a fun display for your ReAction figures, you’re on the list, too.
 On that note, I have good news and bad news: